Dimezis/BottomNavigationBar/README.md

 5) Smooth native animations, no alpha or requestLayout() calls

+6) Properly scales to any height

-6) It's tiny.
+7) It's tiny.
 Literally ~10 times smaller than some average bottom bar lib

 ## Why is it worse than library X?
 1) There's only a single behavior - fixed tabs.
 No shifting mode, no dynamic color change of bottom bar